 Inevitably at some point something will go wrong.
 The data may not match the schema defined for the transaction/message, a connection error may occur, an encryption/decryption key may fail, and so on.
 Error handling will be needed, such as sending an alert to an operator, triggering an error correction procedure, setting a restart point, logging the event in an error report, and more.
 A proper BPI solution will include an operational dashboard and handle these administrative tasks.

 Application and Business Process Integration solutions have become easier to use and more affordable than the traditional heavy weight Enterprise Integration Bus (ESB) solutions.
 However, organizations still need to plan and get skilled for the additional challenges that come the postmodern application mix and match environment.

-A cross-platform no-code application and business process integration solution will make responding to the dynamic ERP and IT landscape simpler and increase the chances of success.
+A cross-platform no-code application and business process integration solution will make responding to the dynamic EAS and IT landscape simpler and increase the chances of success.

 Whitepaper: Choosing the right Business Process Integration solution